STAT540-UBC-2023/project-zinc/README.md

 #### Exploratory Data Analysis

--   Aim: To explore our data set and examine the batch-effect in the possibility of merging data from two experiments.
+-   Aim: To explore our data set and evaluate the batch-effect for data collected from two sparate experiments.
 Please check the [MicroarrayLinearRegression.md](https://github.com/STAT540-UBC-2023/project-zinc/blob/main/MicroarrayLinearRegression/MicroarrayLinearRegressionSrc.md) for more details.
 -   Results: Moderate batch effect was observed in SVD plots, as shown in these figures ([1](https://github.com/STAT540-UBC-2023/project-zinc/blob/main/MicroarrayLinearRegression/MicroarrayLinearRegressionSrc_files/figure-gfm/unnamed-chunk-7-1.png), [2](https://github.com/STAT540-UBC-2023/project-zinc/blob/main/MicroarrayLinearRegression/MicroarrayLinearRegressionSrc_files/figure-gfm/unnamed-chunk-7-2.png), [3](https://github.com/STAT540-UBC-2023/project-zinc/blob/main/MicroarrayLinearRegression/MicroarrayLinearRegressionSrc_files/figure-gfm/unnamed-chunk-7-3.png)).

 #### Linear Model Fitting

 -   Aim: To examine the differentially expressed genes using T2D status, BMI, and T2D:BMI interaction models.
 Detailed analysis can be found in [MicroarrayLinearRegression.md](https://github.com/STAT540-UBC-2023/project-zinc/blob/main/MicroarrayLinearRegression/MicroarrayLinearRegressionSrc.md) for more details.
 -   Results: For experiment 1 (sampl-48), 67 genes were found with significant differential expression (FDR\<0.05) in T2D samples using the simple regression model, as shown in figure 2, indicating that T2D is associated with differential gene expression.
-For experiment 2 (sample 49-77), however, no genes passed the significance cut-off using the interactive model.
-The results from model 2 failed to reject the null hypothesis that BMI is not associated with differential gene expression.
+For experiment 2 (sample 49-77) data, however, no genes passed the significance cut-off using the interaction model, suggesting that BMI is not associated with differential gene expression.
 No significant differences in gene expression were found between obese and non-obese individuals with T2D.

 #### Gene Set Enrichment Analysis